-Presented at the Society of Imaging Professional’s Archiving 2017 Conference.
+Presented at the Society for Imaging Science and Technology’s Archiving 2017 Conference.

 To download the software, or for more details on the algorithms, see the

 For software release notifications, please signup for the newsletter.

 Andres Uueni, Archaeovision, Tallinn, Estonia

 Stephen Hogarth, shogarth.com, Calgary, Canada

 Kadi Sikka, Estonian Photographic Heritage Society, Tallinn, Estonia

 Reflectance Transformation Imaging (RTI) has been used for cultural heritage documentation since its introduction by Tom Malzbender in 2001.
 The technique allows for the recording of 3D surface reflectance properties and visualise them as 2D interactive images.
 The method can be used to investigate objects in various lighting conditions to enhance small surface changes, to bring out cracks, tool marks, scratches, pencil impressions and many more features that are not visible to the naked eye.
 The method is a valuable tool when examining coins, writing tablets and daguerreotypes, as features such as fine polishing lines, retouches and deteriorations can be identified.